Bouloussou Soubramanion Sastroulou: Early life

-He later went on to become a landlord in Yanam and his popularity later paved way for his plunge into Yanam politics.
-His prominence can be understood from the incident of his request to obtain authorization to elect 2 members of Administration of committee of Vishnu and Siva Temples, replacing late Counomreddy Kroustama and Marla-Pérousomayazoulou was accepted by Clement-Thomas, then Governor-General of French India on 21 September 1894.
+He later became a landlord in Yanam and also joined Yanam politics.
+In one instance, his request to obtain authorization to appoint 2 members to the administration committee of the Vishnu and Siva Temples, replacing Counomreddy Kroustama and Marla-Pérousomayazoulou was accepted by Clement-Thomas, then Governor-General of French India on 21 September 1894.

 Political career

 Sastroulou got elected to Conseil Local de Yanaon in 1928 from 'Bapanaya-Samatam party' and served until 1934.
 He was one of Bezawada Bapa Naidou's four Councillors in that council between 1928 and 1931 and later on under Kamichetty Venugopala Rao Naidou for the rest.
-He had been one of the Judge Advocate (Assesseur appelés) for the criminal court of Yanaon.
-After murder of Bapanaya Naidou few years later, Sastroulou stepped away from politics permanently.
+He served as a Judge Advocate (Assesseur appelés) for the criminal court of Yanaon.

 Personal life

 He was married to Bouloussou Souryapracassamma (సూర్యప్రకాశమ్మ Sūryaprakāśamma), daughter of Kala Latchminarayana and Kala Sodemma of Nadipudi village near Narasapur in West Godavari district.
 She is sister of former minister of Madras and Andhra Pradesh, Kala Venkata Rao.
 The couple had three sons namely, Bulusu Jaganadha Sastry, Bulusu Lakshminarayana Murthy and Bulusu Satyanarayana Murty.
-Eldest son B. J. Sastry was a prominent engineer and was among one the earliest life members of the Indian Science Congress Association (ISCA).
-Sastroulou is co-brother of Sripada Krishnamurty Sastry, the first poet laureate of Andhra Pradesh through his wife Sripada Venkata Ratnamba (née Kala).
+Eldest son B. J. Sastry was an engineer and was among the early life members of the Indian Science Congress Association (ISCA).
+Sastroulou was the co-brother of Sripada Krishnamurty Sastry, the first poet laureate of Andhra Pradesh through his wife Sripada Venkata Ratnamba (née Kala).